nikobockerman/ruuvitags-raspberrypi/grafana/README.md

 ## Initial installation

 1. Create storage for grafana by running: `./create-storage.sh`
-2. Follow steps 1-4 from Updating grafana container to get grafana installed and running.
+2. Perform steps 1 and 4 from Updating grafana container to get grafana installed and running.
 3. Perform initial setup with web browser by connecting to raspberry pi port 3000
     - Port number is specified in `start-grafana.sh`